sjgiorgi/chatlab/docs/index.rst

-ChatLab — Embedding Human–AI Conversations in Research Studies
+ChatLab — Embedding Human-AI Conversations in Research Studies
 ==============================================================

 *An open-source backend for integrating LLM-driven chat experiences into surveys and crowdsourced studies*